Who Qualifies for LGBTQ+ Grants in Colorado

 Summary

-Organizations and individuals based in Colorado who are engaged in Awards may be eligible to apply for this funding opportunity.
+Organizations and individuals based in Colorado who are engaged in Education may be eligible to apply for this funding opportunity.
 To discover more grants that align with your mission and objectives, visit The Grant Portal and explore listings using the Search Grant tool.

 Grant Overview